GMAT or GRE for MBA Admissions: What You Need to Know

 Look at the quantitative percentiles on both tests, the difference between your scores, and the extent of quantitative coursework from college before determining which test to submit.
 There are scenarios where we may recommend submitting the weaker test score because of the quantitative percentage.

-Q: While they may accept both the GRE and GMAT, do admissions committees have a preference or bias for one over the other?
+Q: While they may accept both the GRE and GMAT, do MBA programs really prefer the GMAT?

 Former Anderson AdCom: “The GRE is fine if the quant percentage is high enough, ideally over 80%.”